xjeffss/pokemon/README.md

 ### Set up your _'database'_

-- Create a file called `models/pokemon.js`
+- Create a file called `server.js`
+- Inside of this file,
+	- Import express library
+	- Run the app on port `3000`
-- Inside of this file, put the following array of pokemon objects.
+	- Add the following array of pokemon objects.

 This will be your database for this week.

 ```javascript
 const pokemon = [